awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

 Amazon DynamoDB is a NoSQL database service\.
 To store data in DynamoDB, you create database tables and then upload data to those tables\.
 The AWS SCT extraction agent for Cassandra automates the process of creating DynamoDB tables that match their Cassandra counterparts, and then populating those DynamoDB tables with data from Cassandra\.

 The process of extracting data can add considerable overhead to a Cassandra cluster\.
 For this reason, you don't run the extraction agent directly against your production data in Cassandra\.
-To avoid interfering with production applications, AWS SCT helps you create a *clone datacenter*—a standalone copy of the Cassandra data that you want to migrate to DynamoDB\.
+To avoid interfering with production applications, AWS SCT helps you create a *clone data center*—a standalone copy of the Cassandra data that you want to migrate to DynamoDB\.
 The agent can then read data from the clone and make it available to AWS SCT, without affecting your production applications\.

-When the data extraction agent runs, it reads data from the clone datacenter and writes it to an Amazon S3 bucket\.
-AWS SCT then reads the data from Amazon S3 and writes it to Amazon DynamoDB\.
+When the data extraction agent runs, it reads data from the clone data center and writes it to an Amazon S3 bucket\.
+AWS SCT then reads the data from Amazon S3 and writes it to DynamoDB\.

-The following diagram shows the supported scenario:
+The following diagram shows the supported scenario\.

 ![\[Extraction agent architecture\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/extraction-agent-cassandra.png)